kgenesherman/csc436-homework-2a/README.md

 added assets/images

 spent 2 days messing with git.
-Ha o recreate hit twice.
+Had to recreate git twice.
 I HATE GIT.

-adde my-button omponent
+adde my-button component.

+added my-service, with method likeImage.
+Button urns green when pressed, but doesn't stay green.  likImage returns banged parameter.  trmplate string literal b ound to member property -- couldn'y figure this out.

+I would like to know how to do this.
+Cn you publish a workingg version of this homework???